Theft and Shoplifting Laws and Penalties in Washington State

 • wrongfully obtains or exerts unauthorized control over the property or services of another

 (Wash.
-Rev. Code §§ 9A.04.110; 9A.56.010, .020 (2022).)
+Rev. Code §§ 9A.04.110, 9A.56.010, 9A.56.020 (2024).)

 Like many states, Washington categorizes its theft offenses primarily according to the value of the stolen property or services.
 In some cases, where the property is of a certain type—such as a firearm or motor vehicle—the value does not necessarily determine the classification of the theft.
-Washington law classifies theft as first-, second-, or third-degree crimes.
+Washington law classifies theft into first-, second-, or third-degree crimes.

 The felony threshold for theft in Washington state is $750.